mitchness/DoorDilemma/README.md

          You?!

                   LARRY
          Yes, me.

-But in my defense — and I say this with all due respect — you were a speck on the horizon.
-A silhouette.
-Maybe a mirage!
+         I don't know how long you expect me to stand there holding the door.

+         (To the Dentist)
+         She was way, WAY behind me.
+         She was practically a speck on the horizon.

+                  WOMAN
+         I wasn't that far away.

+                  LARRY
+         Maybe not to you.

+         To me, you were far.
+You crossed the threshold.

                   DENTIST
          Larry...

                   LARRY
-         Look, I’ve got a system, okay? - a door timing algorithm.
-You account for distance, walking speed, athleticism, wind resistance—
+         No, seriously.

+         There has to be a cutoff, right?

+         Otherwise you're just standing there all day waiting for people.

                   RECEPTIONIST
-         Wind resistance?
+         A cutoff?

                   LARRY
-         Yes, if she’s carrying a tote bag or fighting a headwind, you shave off seconds.
-         It’s all math.
+         Of course.

+         Well... it's not exactly a cutoff.

+         It's more of a sliding scale.

+                  DENTIST
+         A sliding scale?

+                  LARRY
+         Depending on age... mobility...
+         whether they're carrying something...

+         It's—

+                  WOMAN
+         You have rules?

+                  LARRY
+         They're more like guidelines.

+         ...Okay, they're rules.

+         Look, I've got a door timing algorithm.

                   WOMAN
          You calculated whether or not to hold the door?